 The Day their faces will be transformed in the Fire, they will say, ‘Would that we had obeyed Allah and obeyed the Messenger’.
 And they will say, 'Our Lord, indeed we obeyed our chiefs and our authorities, and they led us astray from the [right] path.
 Our Lord, give them double the punishment and curse them with a great curse.'

 How to Determine Someone is a Scholar

 Following our broad definition of scholarship above, actually determining at a practical level that an individual is of the requisite piety and doctrine to be followed as a scholar (aspects b. and c. above) is relatively straightforward.
-With the former, as long as they are not known to commit sins that would call their trustworthiness for their role into question, they can be referred to for guidance in Islamic matters and what they may or may not do in secret is between them and God.
-Similarly with creed, sectarian affiliations are usually declared, but even if they are not, one can gauge whether a scholar belongs to Ahl al-Sunnah wa al-Jama’at by what they preach and teach, and their reputation amongst other Sunni scholars.
+With the former, as long as they are not known to commit sins that would call their trustworthiness for their position into question, they can be referred to for guidance in Islamic matters and what they may or may not do in secret is between them and God.
+Similarly with creed, sectarian affiliations are usually declared, but even if they are not, one can gauge whether a scholar belongs to Ahl al-Sunnah wa al-Jama’at by observing what they preach and teach relative to the ideals of Sunnism, and their reputation amongst other Sunni scholars.

 Unlike these two delineating features of scholarship however, there is some ambiguity on what exactly the ‘specified minimum higher level of level of knowledge and understanding of the Islamic sciences’ is.
 In other words, at what exact point of learning does a person transition from being a layman or even a student of the religion to being an Islamically sanctioned qualified scholar and how can the general public recognise whether someone has achieved it or not?